SushantChhetry/llm-trading-bot/deepseek-experiment/RAILWAY_DEPLOYMENT.md

 6. Deploy

 ### 4. Configure Risk Service Connection
-In Trading Bot service variables:
+In Trading Bot service environment variables:
 ```
 RISK_SERVICE_URL=http://risk-service.railway.internal:8003
 ```

+**Important**: The service name in Railway (`risk-service`) becomes the hostname for private networking.
+Make sure the service name matches the hostname in the URL.

-Or if using public domain:
+If using public domain instead of private networking:
 ```
 RISK_SERVICE_URL=https://your-risk-service.up.railway.app
 ```